ECTS

 Presentation

-The Engineering for the Eco-design of Foods (ICOA) program, an initial training or apprenticeship program integrated into the Biology and Agrosciences field, is co-accredited by the University of Montpellier and the Institut Agro de Montpellier (National Higher Education Institution for Agriculture, Food and the Environment).
-It is positioned at the interface between process engineering and life sciences and offers an integrated approach to food design combining knowledge of processes (physical and biological) and control of the organoleptic and nutritional quality of products as part of an approach to reduce the environmental impact of the sectors.
+The Engineering for Eco-design of Food (ICOA) program, an initial training or apprenticeship integrated into the Biology and Agrosciences major, is co-accredited by the University of Montpellier and the Institut Agro de Montpellier (National Higher Education Institution for Agriculture, Food, and the Environment).
+It is positioned at the interface between process engineering and life sciences and offers an integrated approach to food design, combining knowledge of processes (physical and biological) and mastery of the organoleptic and nutritional quality of products as part of an approach to reducing the environmental impact of the sectors.

-The major disciplinary fields on which the teaching is based are engineering sciences and are: Biotechnology, Food Science, Physical Chemistry, Green Chemistry and Sustainable Process Engineering.
-This highly multidisciplinary training allows for professional integration in all the professions of the Agro-Food Industry (production, R&D, Quality Control) and more broadly in all sectors dedicated to the valorization of agro-resources (materials, energy, pharmaceuticals, cosmetics...).
+The major disciplinary fields on which the courses are based are engineering sciences, namely biotechnology, food science, physical chemistry, green chemistry, and sustainable process engineering.
+This highly multidisciplinary program prepares students for careers in all areas of the agri-food industry (production, R&D, quality control) and, more broadly, in all sectors dedicated to the valorization of agricultural resources (materials, energy, pharmaceuticals, cosmetics, etc.).

-Both years are punctuated by an internship (minimum of 3 months and 5 months in M1 and M2 respectively) that the student can identify from a very large catalog of available internship sites or by soliciting the active network of the program's alumni.
+The two years are punctuated by an internship (minimum 3 months and 5 months in M1 and M2 respectively) that students can identify from a very wide range of available internships or by soliciting the active network of alumni from the program.

-For a limited number of students (2 to 3 selected on the basis of their academic record and their professional project) wishing to acquire additional skills in project management, a co-diploma with the Institute of Business Administration of Montpellier (IAE Montpellier) can be offered.
-By choosing an additional 5 ECTS UE related to management themes, the student will be able to obtain a double master's degree: Master ICOA and Master of Management of Technology and Science.
+For a limited number of students (2 to 3 selected on the basis of their academic record and career plans) wishing to acquire additional skills in project management, a joint degree with the Montpellier Institute of Business Administration (IAE Montpellier) may be offered.
+By choosing an additional 5 ECTS course unit related to management topics, students can obtain a double master's degree: Master ICOA and Master in Technology and Science Management.

-For more information on this course and its content, go to https://bioagro.edu.umontpellier.fr/ingenierie-pour-leco-conception-des-aliments/
+For more information about this course and its content, visit https://bioagro.edu.umontpellier.fr/ingenierie-pour-leco-conception-des-aliments/.

 Further studies